-One of the most common questions asked by architecture students during their early years in composing their boards using Photoshop or illustrator is “How to plot AutoCAD drawings to scale into Adobe Photoshop?”
+One of the most common questions asked by architecture students during their early years when they are composing their boards is “How to plot AutoCAD drawings to scale into Adobe Photoshop or Illustrator?”
 This tutorial would be great for beginners.

-(7) Next would be the naming of the file, you can leave it default or key in the preference name.
-It is adviceable to leave it as is.
+Next would be the naming of the file, you can leave it default or key in the preference name.
+It is advisable to leave it as is.

 Checking The Plotter